As if focusing isn’t already hard enough.

 The thought that keeps grabbing at your attention no matter how hard you try to suppress it.
 It’s like a fly that won’t go away no matter how hard you shoo it.

 That thought is haunting you.
 You can’t stop thinking about it.
 It doesn’t let you work.
 It doesn’t let you sleep.
-Trying to keep it at bay is a physical effort causing you to cinch your eyebrows and break into a sweat.
+All you want is to focus your mind.
+Trying to keep the thought at bay is a physical effort causing you to cinch your eyebrows and break into a sweat.

 What’s the thought?